Australian Geoscience Council Inc.

 The travel destination is not critical, but should be one of recognized value for developing the applicant’s career in Geoscience and one where the participant’s personal safety will not be at risk.

 Applications are made via this online form.
-Applications in the 2019 round are open and will close on 16 December 2019 for a decision early in 2020.
+Applications in the 2019 round are now closed and successful applicants will be notified in early in 2020.
 Applications with special circumstances may be considered at other times.
 Due to the limited funds available, not all applications can be approved.
 The selection panel may approve the full amount sought by an applicant, or may negotiate with the candidate to award a lesser amount.

 The early-career geoscientists who are awarded a Travel Grant must agree to use the funding for the purposes specified and to provide a reconciliation of expenditure (including original receipts) and a written report of one-to-two A4 pages (including photo) suitable for publication in the newsletters of geoscientific societies and/or on the AGC or AAS websites and to acknowledge AGC/AAS support.
 The awardee must also agree to acknowledge the AGC/AAS support in any publication on work arising from the award.